koichi-murakami/kut/README.md

 ~~~~

-An example of JSON5 data than can be parsed with jparser.
+An example of JSON5 data that can be parsed with `jparser`.
 ~~~~
 {
   // global parameters